greglank/greglank.github.io/ai.md

 In a given game state, when we ask what hole cards a player is likely holding after taking a particular action, we are asking about the probability of their hole cards (HC) given the observed action (A), or P(HC \| A).
 We don't know P(HC \| A), but we do know

 - P(A \| HC): The probability of the player's actions given particular hole cards.
-This is the output of the HC-to-Act model given a specific hole card hand.
+This is the HC-to-Act model output given a specific hole card hand.
 - P(HC): The probability of a particular hole card hand, generally.
 This is just the naive probability of being dealt that hand.
 - P(A): The probability of a particular action, generally (across all hole cards).
-We can also determine this from the output of the HC-to-Act model.
+This is just the sum of the HC-to-Act model output across all hole card hands.

 Bayes theorem lets us put these probabilities together and solve for the one we don't know: